History of homosexuality in American film: Modern-day film

 On June 13, 2014, How to Train Your Dragon 2 was released in U.S. theaters.
 In the film, the voice actor for Gobber the Belch, Craig Ferguson ad-libbed a line in the second film in which he mentions that he never got married for an undisclosed reason.
 Ferguson and director Dean DeBlois have confirmed that this was in reference to the character's homosexuality.
 His sexuality was also hinted at again in the third film, in 2019, where he seems to fall for Eret.
 On March 4, 2016, Zootopia, an animated buddy cop film, was released in the United States.
 In the film, Bucky Oryx-Antlerson and Pronk Oryx-Antlerson are an anthropomorphic kudu and oryx, respectively, who are loud and argumentative neighbors to main protagonist Judy Hopps.
 Given their differing species and sharing a hyphenated surname, viewers and fans speculated the pair were a married same-sex couple.
 This was later confirmed by co-director Jared Bush.
 In July 2017, In a Heartbeat, an animated short film produced by Ringling College of Art and Design and funded through Kickstarter, was released.
 The short film concerns a closeted gay boy, Sherwin who has a crush on another boy named Jonathan and his heart desires to be with him.

 On May 22, 2020, an animated short film titled Out premiered on Disney+.
 This short Pixar film revolves around Greg attempting to hide a framed photo of him and his boyfriend, Manuel, from his parents, out of fear for their disapproval.
 The seventh short film in the SparkShorts series, it is both Disney's and Pixar's first short to feature a gay main character and storyline, including an on-screen same-sex kiss.
 In June 2021, Luca was released on Disney+.
 Some argued that the film felt "gay" even if not "explicitly queer," and more ambiguous, comparing it to the 2020 animated film, Wolfwalkers.
 Strange World which was released on November 23, 2022, features Ethan Clade, who is the first gay lead character in a Disney animated film.
 Ethan Clade is voiced by gay comedian Jaboukie Young-White.

-In 2022, the romantic comedy film Bros was released.
-It is the first gay romantic comedy film made by a major film studio.
+Gay romance films also began to become more mainstream in the 21st century due to the growing success of movies featuring gay characters.
+Films such as But I'm a Cheerleader (1999), Love, Simon (2018), and others continued the rising amount of movies tackling themes of homosexuality within the romance and comedy genres, with the romantic comedy film Bros released in 2022 as the first gay romantic comedy film made by a major film studio.
+This also would include the 2016 film Moonlight, which would go on to win the Academy Award for Best Picture, being among the only gay themed movies to win the award.